alexis-menendez/alexis-menendez/README.md

 > *“Form follows function — that has been misunderstood.
 Form and function should be one, joined in a spiritual union.”*
 > *― Frank Lloyd Wright*

 Design is not what you add after the “real work” is done.
 I believe that good design *is* good function.
 A product should feel intuitive, welcoming—even beautiful.
 Because beauty isn’t indulgent—it builds trust.
 It invites use.
 Form isn’t simply decoration, it’s how function makes itself known.
-Without it, function is not functional.

 #### 2. Contemplative Construction
 > *“...but more often he would be alone, feeling through a certain quick instinct, which was almost a divination, that the secrets of art are best learned in secret, and that Beauty, like Wisdom, loves the lonely worshiper.”*